Having a 125-gallon fish tank is presumably the next level of fishkeeping, and, boy, can it be rewarding.

 Many old-school aquarists would just worship the “BML lights” when a planted tank was in question.

-BML used to be a brand that would manufacture aquarium-suitable lights which were as efficient as they were pricey.
+BML used to be a brand that would manufacture aquarium-suitable lights that were as efficient as they were pricey.

 However, they decided to rebrand, specializing in horticulture lights, dropping off the aquarium alternatives.